mail us | mail this page

 We have reviewed and rejected some potential solutions:

-1. Black lists: We refuse to implement a Black List because we feel it can too easily penalise legitimate mail while doing very little to stop SPAM - your SPAM clogged mailboxes are witness to the total lack of effectiveness of Black lists.
-Having been the unwitting victim of a blacklisting which took less than 2 hours to fix when brought to our notice but took two years for all the effects to finally disappear we feel the implementation on average is not production quality.
-On its own it is a fatally flawed technique.
-In combination with other techniques it can add value.
+1. Black lists: We refuse to implement a Black List because we feel it can too easily penalise legitimate mail while doing very little to stop SPAM - your SPAM clogged mailboxes are witness to the total lack of effectiveness of Black Lists.
+Having been the unwitting victim of a blacklisting, which took less than 2 hours to fix when brought to our notice, but took two years for all the effects to mostly disappear (though we still have one residual effect 5 years later) we feel the implementations on average are not production quality.
+And have you ever tried to contact a mail administrator in a busy email vendor about fixing their dumb blacklist that are years out of date (and those are the good implementations).
+On its own, Black Listing is a fatally flawed technique.
+In combination with other techniques (liking using a reputable blacklist source and updating it frequently) it can add value.

 2. Incoming Mail SPAM Filters: It is not up to us, nor should it be, to decide what constitutes SPAM and what does not.
 One person's legitimate mail may be another persons SPAM and vice versa.
-While not doing anything to demean the quality of spam-filtering software, the technology relies on inspection of the mail content.
-This a very subjective matter and will inevitably lead to false positives which is why most such systems place suspected spam in a special folder.
+While not doing anything to demean the quality of spam-filtering software, especially the newer generation of Bayesian based filters, the technology relies on inspection of the mail content.
+This a very subjective matter and will inevitably lead to false positives, which is why most such systems place suspected spam in a special folder.
 You still have to check this material - much of it profoundly offensive.
-How effective is that.
+How effective is that?

 So now let's get positive and look at what can be done.

 The economics of SPAM are at best marginal.
-So any attempt to make those economics worse is bound to work against spammers.
-This seemingly trivial insight has profound consequences in fighting spam and had led to a whole new battery of techniques including Greylisting (credited to Evan Harris in this 2003 article).
+Any attempt to make those economics worse is bound to work against the spammers.
+This, seemingly trivial, insight has profound consequences in fighting spam and has led to a whole new battery of techniques including Greylisting (credited to Evan Harris in this 2003 article).

-In practical terms this insight means doing anything which causes the use of additional resources will disproportionately affect spammers.
+In practical terms, this insight means that doing anything which causes the use of additional resources will disproportionately affect spammers.
 And have the happy side-effect of reducing their capacity to send out any spam.
 Greylisting was the first of a family of techniques that have the following broad characteristics:

 Grey Listing

-Greylisting sounds absolutely terrifying at first glance and works like this:
+Greylisting looks absolutely terrifying at first glance and works like this:

-1. Every time the mail server sees an email it constructs a unique triplet consisting of the senders email address, the recipients email address and the sending mail servers source IP address.
+1. Every time the mail server sees an email it constructs a unique triplet consisting of the senders email address, the recipients email address and the sending mail servers IP address.
 If the mail server has never seen this triplet before it stores the information in a database - and then discards the email with a temporary failure message.
 Yes.
-It throws the email away, without looking at its content, and will not allow it to be retransmitted for a small period of time (a blackout period) that is normally determined by the software implementor or the mail server operator.
+It throws the email away, without looking at its content, and will not allow it to be retransmitted for a small period of time (a blackout period) lasting perhaps two minutes and that is normally configurable by the mail server operator.

-2. The mail RFC's specify that compliant mail servers MUST retry under these conditions.
-Legitimate mail servers will retry, normally in 5 to 15 minutes, automatically - the sender of the email is not involved with the process at all and sees no impact.
+2. The email RFC's specify that compliant mail servers MUST retry under temporary rejection conditions using some form of delay back-off algorithm.
+Legitimate mail servers will retry, normally in 5 to 15 minutes, automatically.
+The sender of the email is not involved with the process and sees no effect of this temporary rejection/retry policy.
 Spammers may also retry but typically do so immediately and get caught in the blackout period.
-In any case spammers have no real incentive to retry because it consumes more resources.
+In any case, spammers have no real incentive to retry because it consumes more resources.
 A marginal business just got more marginal.
+And a single retry operation has just reduced the Spammers total capacity by 50%.
+You read that number right - 50%.
+Not too shabby for a days work.

-3. Once the re-tried mail has been received the mail server marks the mail source as valid and will not throw away anymore email for a period of time - defined by the email operators policy.
+3. Once the re-tried mail has been received, normally after the 5 - 15 minute retry delay interval, the mail server marks the mail source as valid and will not throw away anymore email for a period of time ( 4 -6 weeks, usually configurable by the email operator).
 The whole process is self-regulating.

-4. It all sounds too good to be true.
+It all sounds too good to be true.
 And unfortunately it is.
-Problems can arise for legitimate email in two areas:
+Problems can arise for legitimate email in three areas:

-• Some mail servers can take a long time (multiple hours) to retransmit - even though, with normal mail servers, this will typically be 5 to 15 minutes.
+2. Some mail servers, typically through poor implementation, can take a long time (multiple hours) to retransmit - even though, with normal mail servers, this will typically be 5 to 15 minutes.

-• Some mail servers use a unique sending address with each retry - thus defeating the triplet mechanism.
+3. Some very big mail servers farms may use a different sending IP address with each retry - thus defeating the triplet mechanism.

-5. There are a variety of implementation techniques that can both ameliorate the initial delays and solve the problems identified above.
+There are a variety of implementation techniques that can both ameliorate the initial delays and solve the problems identified above:

-The number of servers that have very long retries or use unique sending addressing is gradually being discovered and global whitelists are emerging.
-However since spammers could just use faked addresses from a whitelisted source it is important this technique is used in conjuction with SPF which can then catch this abuse.
+3. The number of servers that have very long retries or use different sending IP addresses is gradually being discovered and global whitelists are emerging.
+However, since spammers could just use faked addresses from a whitelisted source it is important this technique is used in conjuction with SPF which can then catch this abuse.
 A classic 1-2 punch.
 No third strike required here.

 Problems, comments, suggestions, corrections (including broken links) or something to add?
 Please take the time from a busy life to 'mail us' (at top of screen), the webmaster (below) or info-support at zytrax.
 You will have a warm inner glow for the rest of the day.